podski-holobits/threejs-webpack-kit/README.md

 * cleans the production 'dist' folder on start

-## Structure
+## Structure (in progress)
 ```
 dist - Directory for built distributionfiles from the npm build:prod script
 src - Directory for all development files (js, hmtl, images, shaders)
 ├── css - Contains all source CSS and SCSS files, that are compiled to `dist/css`
 ├── scripts - Contains all the js script files, without the entry point script
-├── assets - Contains all the js script files, without the entry point script.
-Mostly copied over to build folder with build command.
+├── assets - Contains all the asset  files.
     └── img - Contains image files
     └── gltf - Contains gltf 3d files
 └── shaders - Contains all shader files ().frag and .vert  files)